montagejs/frb/README.md

 -   "and" logical union
 -   "or" logical intersection

+Ternary operator:

+-   "if" observes the condition (first argument, expression before the `?`).
+If the expression is true, the result observes the consequent expression (second argument, between the question mark and the colon), and if it is false, the result observes the alternate (the third argument, after the colon).
+If the condition is null or undefined, the result is null or undefined.

 On the left hand side of a binding, the last term has alternate semantics.
 Binders receive a target as well as a source.